38 Different Species of Wild Cats

 Known for its stunning rosette pattern and muscular build, the jaguar is the largest big cat in the Americas and the third-largest globally, after the tiger and lion.

-One of the distinguishing features of the jaguar is its strong jaws, which allow it to deliver a powerful bite.
+One of the jaguar’s distinguishing features is its strong jaws, which allow it to deliver a powerful bite.

-This, combined with its exceptional strength, makes it a formidable predator.
-The jaguar is an apex predator at the top of the food chain in its habitat.
+This, combined with its exceptional strength, makes the jaguar a formidable predator.
+It is an apex predator at the top of the food chain in its habitat.

-Still, it has been known to hunt a variety of other animals as well, including fish, reptiles, and birds.
+Still, it has been known to hunt a variety of other animals, including fish, reptiles, and birds.

 Sadly, like many other big cat species, the jaguar faces numerous wild threats, including habitat loss, fragmentation, and illegal hunting.